-This is enough for two steeps (2 12 ounce cups of tea), but you can totally make a whole pot, which is easier.
+This is enough for two steeps (two 12 ounce cups of tea), but you can totally make a whole pot, which is easier.
 I’d just double the amounts above.
-I recommend this teapot for making a 50 ounce batch.
+I recommend this teapot for making a large batch.

 Where to get herbs

-Steep all herbs in 1 cup of boiled hot water for five minutes.
+Combine all herbs and steep in 1 cup of boiled hot water for five minutes.
 Strain the herbs out of the tea and add a bit of raw honey if you’d like (optional).
 Let it cool just just enough to drink comfortably, but drink it hot while curled up with your hot water bottle (on the couch watching Netflix preferably).

 I also suggest drinking this tea in the few days leading up to your period and throughout your period for as long as you have symptoms.

-- Anise warms the abdomen and, along with basil, is used for nausea, and abdominal pains.
+- Anise is a warming herb, and along with basil, is used for nausea, and abdominal pains.

 - Chamomile with its calming properties is known as the “band-aid of the stomach,” and is an excellent remedy for menstrual cramps, especially when combined with ginger, which is also of great benefit to the stomach, intestines, and circulation and commonly used for cramps and nausea.

-- Fennel and marjoram are used to treat colics and cramps, specifically targeting nausea and cramps associated with menstruation and severe cases of abdominal cramps.
+- Fennel and marjoram are used to treat colic and cramping, specifically targeting nausea and cramps associated with menstruation and severe cases of abdominal cramps.

-- Lavender is used to help nourish the nervous system and aid in the body’s relaxation process.
+- Lavender is used to help nourish the nervous system and it aids in the body’s relaxation process.